Skip to content

 Land tax

-If you can’t see the My land and View accounts tiles, it might be because you haven’t verified your identity when creating your full-access account.
-(If you set up a quick-access account to apply for a land tax exemption, you won’t see these tiles.
-You need a full-access account if you want to manage ongoing land tax obligations.)
+If you can’t see the My land and View accounts tiles, it might be because you haven’t verified your identity when creating your full-access account, or that you created a quick-access account instead.
+You need a full-access account if you want to manage ongoing land tax obligations.

 If you personally own land in Queensland, you’ll be able to access information about your landholdings (once you’ve verified your account).
 This doesn’t mean you owe land tax—it just means we have identified land held in your name.